cwhitson97/WeatherApp/README.md

 __Features:__

 1. Clothing Predictor
     * In progress by Linete Estrada.
+This is located in the notifications.py file.
 	* This feature will use current weather conditions to recommend clothing articles to users, such as student, daily.
 	* As a student, I can get recommendations on clothing articles to wear so that I dress appropriately for the current weather conditions